 Costs and Margins

-Level3 service will cost the same, in the region of $80-$150, as cable service.
-Certainly Comcast is proving with X1 that an advanced TV experience can help attract and retain customers.
-So a tangibly better experience can be a real differentiator with customers.
+Layer3 TV service will cost the same, in the region of $80-$150, as cable service.
+Certainly, Comcast is proving with X1 that an advanced TV experience can help attract and retain customers.
+So a tangibly better experience can be a real differentiator for customers.
 That said, it should be noted that Comcast is still losing pay TV subscribers overall.

-As I pointed out last week, the economics of running a pay TV service are heading in the wrong direction.
+As I pointed out last week, the economics of running a pay TV service is heading in the wrong direction.
 Content fee increases are consistently outpacing an operator’s ability to raise prices, diminishing profit margins.
-And these dynamics look even worse for small operators like Level3 that lack the negotiating power of a big operator like Dish or AT&T.
+And these dynamics look even worse for small operators like Layer3 TV that lack the negotiating power of a big operator like Dish or AT&T.

 Why it matters